- Course instruction and hands-on experience

 The dietetics program seeks to achieve the following goals:

-1. The program will prepare graduates to be competent for entry level employment as a Dietitian or to enter post-graduate programs.
+1. The program will prepare graduates to be competent for entry level employment as a Dietitian.

 2. The program provides academic and supervised practice experience to prepare graduates to become actively involved in dietetics related organizations.

 3. The program provides credentialed food and nutrition professionals to serve the counties of Northwest Mississippi.